Wood burning and smoke control areas

 Reporting a smoke nuisance

-If you are suffering from a smoke nuisance, we would encourage you to speak to the person or business creating the problem.
+If you are suffering from a smoke nuisance, we encourage you to speak to the person or business creating the problem.
 If this is unsuccessful, we may be able to help.
-To report smoke nuisance, please visit Report a neighbourhood nuisance.
+To report smoke nuisance, please visit report a neighbourhood nuisance.